 StrongSwan IPsec Vulnerability Allowing Remote Code Execution

-StrongSwan 5.9.10 is now available, a free package for creating IPSec-based VPN connections used on Linux, Android, FreeBSD, and macOS.
-The new version fixes a dangerous vulnerability (CVE-2023-26463) that could be used to bypass authentication, but could also potentially lead to attacker code being executed on the server or client side.
-The problem manifests itself when checking specially designed certificates in EAP (Extensible Authentication Protocol) authentication methods based on TLS.
+strongSwan 5.9.10, a free VPN suite based on the IPSec protocol used in Linux, Android, FreeBSD and macOSThe new version fixes a dangerous vulnerability (CVE-2023-26463) that can be used to bypass authentication, but also potentially lead to attacker code execution on the server or client.
+The issue occurs when verifying specially crafted certificates in TLS-based EAP (Extensible Authentication Protocol) authentication methods.

 The vulnerability is caused by the TLS handler incorrectly accepting public keys from a peer's certificate, considering them to be trustworthy, even if the certificate cannot be successfully verified.
 In particular, when calling the tls_find_public_key() function, fetching based on the public key type is used to determine which certificates are trustworthy.
 The problem is that the variable used to determine the key type for the lookup operation is set anyway, even if the certificate is not trustworthy.